bljohnsondev/mishos/README.md

 ## Gotify Notification

 The current backend code is designed to use an [Apprise](https://github.com/caronc/apprise) endpoint for notifications.
 I currently use [Gotify](https://github.com/gotify/server) for notifications.
-Since it uses Apprise you have a **lot** of notification options.
+Since the backend server uses Apprise you have a **lot** of notification options.

 ![Screenshot of the watch list screen](https://raw.githubusercontent.com/bljohnsondev/mishos/main/docs/assets/gotify.png "Watch list screenshot")